-Root killer is primarily made of copper sulphate, which is often the main ingredient used in solutions that treat weed growth in ponds and prevent algae growth in lakes.
+Root killer is primarily made of copper sulfate, which is often the main ingredient used in solutions that treat weed growth in ponds and prevent algae growth in lakes.

-Using root killer is an effective way to prevent roots from growing in your water or sewer line.
-Keep in mind that it typically won't kill large roots that have already been growing in the lines, but applying root killer is a great way to provide preventative maintenance for your sewer.
+Using root killers is an effective way to prevent roots from growing in your water or sewer line.
+Keep in mind that it typically won’t kill large roots that have already been growing in the lines but applying root killer is a great way to provide preventative maintenance for your sewer.

 You can even notice a problem with roots from within your home.
 You can tell you need a plumber if you have a clogged drain that just won’t quit.